Axia-Tech/AXIA-wiki/docs/general/getting-started.md

 > To learn more of the Web3 movement, check out this video from the
 > [Web3 Summit](https://youtu.be/l44z35vabvA)

-## How does AXIASolar work?
+## How does AXIACoin work?

-The AXIASolar network uses a
+The AXIACoin network uses a
 [sharded model](<https://en.wikipedia.org/wiki/Shard_(database_architecture)>) where shards - called
 "[parachains](../learn/learn-parachains.md)", allow transactions to be processed in parallel instead of sequentially.
 Each parachain in the network has a unique state transition function (STF).
-AXIASolar has a Relay Chain acting as the main chain of the system.
-Based on AXIASolar's design, as long as a chain's logic can compile to Wasm and adheres to the Relay Chain API, then it can connect to the AXIASolar network as a parachain.
+AXIACoin has a Relay Chain acting as the main chain of the system.
+Based on AXIACoin's design, as long as a chain's logic can compile to Wasm and adheres to the Relay Chain API, then it can connect to the AXIACoin network as a parachain.

 Parachains construct and propose blocks to validators on the Relay Chain, where the blocks undergo rigorous [availability and validity](../learn/learn-availability.md) checks before being added to the